What is a pleural effusion?

 Draining a pleural effusion with a chest drain

 Your doctor makes a very small cut in the chest.
-They then insert the chest drain into the space where the fluid is collecting.
+They then put the chest drain into the space where the fluid is collecting.
 Sometimes they use an ultrasound scan to help guide the tube into the correct position.
 When the tube is in position, they attach the chest drain to a bag or bottle for the fluid to drain into.
 The fluid that drains may have a small amount of blood in it.

-You may have some pain when the local anaesthetic wears off.
-Tell your doctor or nurse if this happens so that they can prescribe painkillers.
-The drainage tube is held in place with a small stitch until all the fluid has drained.
+The drainage tube is held in place with a small stitch until the fluid has drained.
 If your drainage tube is attached to a bottle or bag, you will be able to walk about with it.
 The chest drain may feel uncomfortable at times.
-Tell your doctors or nurses if it is very uncomfortable.
+Tell your doctor or nurse if it is very uncomfortable.

 It is important to be careful with the bottle or bag.
 It should not be raised above the level of your chest, as the fluid could go back into your lungs.

-Possible complications of chest drains
+Possible complications

-Blocked drain
+• Blocked drain

 This is rare and can sometimes be cleared by you changing your position or sitting up straight.
 Sometimes, the drain may need to be replaced.

-Infected drain
+• Infected drain

 The staff will check your temperature for any sign that you are developing an infection.

-Breathlessness and sharp pain in chest (pneumothorax)
+• Breathlessness and sharp pain in chest (pneumothorax)

 Sometimes when the fluid is drained from the chest, the lung cannot re-expand to fill the chest cavity.
 This leaves an air-filled space around the lung.
 This is called a pneumothorax.
 If it is a small pneumothorax, you may not need any treatment and it is likely to clear over a few days.
-You may need to have an x-ray to check that it is gone.
+You may need to have an x-ray to check it is gone.
 If it is a larger pneumothorax, you may need to have another drainage tube put in to remove the air.

-The fluid can collect again
+• The fluid can collect again

 If a pleural effusion comes back